itchyny/lightline.vim/README.md

 + `g:lightline.inactive.left`
 + `g:lightline.inactive.right`

-Of course, your setting in `.vimrc` has priority over the default setting in lightline.
+Of course, your settings in .vimrc has priority over the default setting in lightline.